-The summer can get extremely hot in Opelika, so how in the world is the air conditioner freezing over?
+The summer can get extremely hot in Auburn and Opelika, so how in the world is the air conditioner freezing over?
 It seems to make no sense.
 You may not even realize it’s occurring.
 How will you notice if your air conditioner is frozen?
 It may seem like a crazy question, but you usually won’t actually see the ice except in extreme cases.
 Here are symptoms to look for that indicate you could be dealing with a frozen AC system that could need air conditioning service:

 - Warm air is coming out of your registers while the air conditioner is operating.